 - value that may be received by our named executive officers upon the exercise of such awards or any sale of the underlying shares of our Series A common stock. - (4) The amounts reported reflect performance-based cash bonus payments awarded based on the achievement of certain corporate performance goals.
 All of the bonuses earned by our named executive officers in 2022 were paid in cash in 2023.
-Bonus payments for our named executive officers for 2023 have not yet been determined as of the date of this prospectus.
-Once approved, which is expected to occur in late January 2024, these results will be disclosed on a Form 8-K. - (5) The amounts reported include life insurance premium payments made in 2022 for Mr. Happel, Dr. Kemble, Dr. Martins and Mr. Hom in the amount of \$297, \$297, \$297 and \$68, respectively.
-Life insurance premium payments were also made in 2023 for Mr. Happel, Dr. Kemble, Dr. Martins and Mr. Hom in the amount of \$3,564, \$3,564, \$3,564 and \$473, respectively. - (6) In 2022, Mr. Happel was awarded a full bonus that was not prorated. - (7) Amount reflects payment for Dr. Kemble's services as a director in 2023, prior to our IPO, in the amount of \$21,809, and a life insurance premium payment described in note 5 above. - (8) Dr. Kemble resigned from his roles as president, chief executive officer and chief scientific officer in October 2022 to become executive chairman. - (9) Dr. Kemble's 2022 salary reflects a downward adjustment in connection with his resignation from his position as president and chief executive officer and transition to executive chairman in October 2022. - (10) Amount reflects director fees that Dr. Kemble received in connection with serving as our executive chairman beginning in October 2022 and a life insurance premium payment described in note 5 above. - (11) Amount reflects payments made in 2023 pursuant to Mr. Hom's transition services agreement, including retention payments in the amounts of \$131,171 and \$196,757, a separation payment in the amount of \$187,387, and COBRA premium payments in the amount of \$3,650.
+The Compensation Committee has not yet certified results for 2023 annual cash incentive awards and final payment amounts have not yet been approved by the board of directors.
+Once certified and approved, which is expected to occur in early February 2024, these results will be disclosed on Form 8-K. - (5) The amounts reported include life insurance premium payments made in 2022 for Mr. Happel, Dr. Kemble, Dr. Martins and Mr. Hom in the amount of \$297, \$297, \$297 and \$68, respectively.
+Life insurance premium payments were also made in 2023 for Mr. Happel, Dr. Kemble, Dr. Martins and Mr. Hom in the amount of \$3,564, \$3,564, \$3,564 and \$473, respectively. - (6) In 2022, Mr. Happel was awarded a full bonus that was not prorated. - (7) Amount reflects payment for Dr. Kemble's services as a director in 2023, prior to our IPO, in the amount of \$21,809, and a life insurance premium payment described in note 5 above. - (8) Dr. Kemble resigned from his roles as president, chief executive officer and chief scientific officer in October 2022 to become executive chairman. - (9) Dr. Kemble's 2022 salary reflects a downward adjustment in connection with his resignation from his position as president and chief executive officer and transition to executive chairman in October 2022. - (10) Amount reflects director fees that Dr. Kemble received in connection with serving as our executive chairman beginning in October 2022 and a life insurance premium payment described in note 5 above. - (11) Amount reflects payments made in 2023 pursuant to Mr. Hom's transition services agreement, including retention payments in the amounts of \$131,171 and \$196,757, a separation payment in the amount of \$187,387, and COBRA premium payments through September 30, 2023 in the amount of \$6,083.
 This amount also includes a life insurance premium payment described in note 5 above.
-For more information regarding Mr. Hom's transition services agreement, see "Employment arrangements" below. - (12) Mr. Hom's employment terminated in September 2023.
+For more information regarding Mr. Hom's transition services agreement, see "Employment arrangements" below - (12) Mr. Hom's employment terminated in September 2023.
 For more information, see "Employment arrangements" below.